leptr/tostr/README.md

 ### Example usage

-`createToast("Example toast notification", SUCCESS, BOTTOM_LEFT, 3000);`
-This creates a toast notification in the bottom left corner with the status of success that will be displayed for 3 seconds before disapearing
+`createToast("Example toast notification", SUCCESS, BOTTOM_LEFT, 3000);` - this creates a toast notification in the bottom left corner with the status of success that will be displayed for 3 seconds before disapearing